 Using a database management tool or command line interface, connect to the Pentaho Hibernate database.

-Truncate (but do not drop) the following tables:
+Truncate (but do not drop) the following table:

 Exit your database utility and restart the Pentaho Server.